 - Quick version: It is easiest to drain store-bought chickpeas and use this chickpea water to make aquafaba.
 However, even organic products can contain unhealthy preservatives, which is why we recommend making aquafaba from dried chickpeas.

 - Jars instead of cans: If you are going to use the quick variety (see “Chickpea water from canned chickpeas”), then make sure to buy organic chickpeas.
 These are often processed more gently, and most importantly they usually contain very few or no additives at all.
 And it is even better to buy organic chickpeas in glass jars (organic brands often choose glass jars).
 These do not contain any aluminum or BPA (bisphenol A) and are more environmentally friendly.
 The inside layer of cans are lined with epoxy resins and these contain bisphenol A (BPA), which exhibits estrogen-mimicking, hormone-like properties.
 Studies have shown that BPA can affect reproduction in animals, in particular, in the organs involved.
 In addition, long-term exposure is often associated with cardiovascular disease and obesity but has not yet been proven.
 A study conducted in 2011 showed that eating canned foods regularly quickly leads to high BPA exposure.
-You can find the study here.
+You can find the study at this address: ncbi nlm nih gov/pmc/articles /PMC3367259/.

 Tips for achieving good results: